yhuang85/mandy/docs/_sources/physics/quantum-theory-of-fields.rst.txt

 The Feynman Rules
 -----------------

 In :ref:`sec_cluster_decomposable_hamiltonians`, we've discussed the condition that the Hamiltonian must satisfy in order for the cluster decomposition principle to hold.
 Namely, the Hamiltonian can be written as a polynomial :math:`\eqref{eq_general_expansion_of_hamiltonian}` of creation and annihilation operators in normal order, such that the coefficients contains exactly one momentum conversing delta function.
 In order to derive this condition, we've encountered the idea of Feynman diagrams, which is a bookkeeping device for the evaluation of S-matrix.
 We couldn't say more about the coefficients besides the delta function because we had not introduced the building blocks of the Hamiltonian, namely, the quantum fields.
-Now that we've seen how to construct even the most general fields in the previous chapter, we're ready to spell out the full details of Feynman diagrams.
+Now that we've seen how to construct even the most general fields in the previous chapter, we're ready to spell out the full details of Feynman diagrams, first in spacetime coordinates, and then in momentum space coordinates.

 .. warning::

 	We'll consider only fields of massive particles in this chapter.

-Derivation of the rules
+.. _sec_spacetime_feynman_rules:

+Spacetime Feynman rules
 ^^^^^^^^^^^^^^^^^^^^^^^

-We'll derive the Feynman rules, which will establish a diagrammatic framework for calculating S-matrices, in this section, leaving the actual calculations to the next section.
+In this section, we'll derive the Feynman rules in spacetime coordinates, which will establish a diagrammatic framework for calculating S-matrices.
+In the next section, we'll translate these rules to the momentum space.

 First, recall the S-matrix formulated in terms of the S-operator :math:`\eqref{eq_s_matrix_power_series_expansion_time_ordered_density}` as follows